NinjaWeedle/CSRacing-Evolution/README.md

 - Ladder: Race your way through 30 increasingly challenging races!
 The Grand Prize is 10000 Cr.
 Beware though: If you lose a race, you'll be knocked down a spot on the ladder.

 - Time Trials: Race to beat you and your friend's best times!
 There are six different race categories: The Short (1x length) & Long (2x length)

+- Car Specific: Race in unique races specific to each car in the game.
+Each one will test your mastery of a specific car.
+The difficulty is high, but so is the prize money!

+- Special Events: Race in 6 unique events with various restrictions and differences depending on the event

 - Return to Home: This isn't a game mode.
 Selecting this option will send you back to the main menu.